config-syncer/config-syncer/docs/guides/config-syncer/intra-cluster.md

   uid: 2988e9d5-7205-11e7-af79-08002738e55e
 ```

 Now, create a new namespace called `other`.
-Kubed will copy ConfigMap `omni` into that namespace.
+Config Syncer will copy ConfigMap `omni` into that namespace.

 ```console
 $ kubectl create ns other